syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specify the fields mapping in datepicker
+Specify the fields mapping for special Dates in datepicker.